-The Centre for Ageing Better works with the UK Network to facilitate and give a platform for local areas to discuss what kinds of approaches work, both in the UK and internationally.
+We work with the Network to facilitate and give a platform for local areas to share and discuss what kinds of approaches work, both in the UK and internationally.

-Through various channels (such as conferences, workshops and webinars), we share examples and provide guidance, connect places and offer support to member communities in their efforts to become more age-friendly.
+Through various channels and resources (such as case studies, peer meetings, conferences and workshops), we provide guidance, connect places and offer support to member communities in their efforts to become more age-friendly.